-Cervical Herniated Disc Service in Houston, TX
+Cervical Herniated Disc Service, TX

 Cervical herniations occur due to the movement of disc material due to the degeneration or disruption of annular fibers of the cervical disc in the neck.
 Cervical herniation can cause compression of adjacent nerves resulting in a variety of symptoms.